"I Am the Way, the Truth, and the Life" - What Jesus Really Meant

 "'And if I go and prepare a place for you, I will come back and take you to be with me that you also may be where I am.
 You know the way to the place where I am going.'
 Thomas said to him, 'Lord, we don’t know where you are going, so how can we know the way?'
 Jesus answered, “I am the way and the truth and the life.
 No one comes to the Father except through me.
 If you really know me, you will know my Father as well.
 From now on, you do know him and have seen him.” (emphasis added)

-By using this phrase, Jesus is establishing that knowing Him is not only the ultimate meaning and fulfillment of life on earth, but the only way to really know the Father in heaven.
+By using this phrase, Jesus establishes that knowing Him is not only the ultimate meaning and fulfillment of life on earth but the only way to know the Father in heaven.

 I Am the Way

-As Jesus tells his disciples that he is the way, there are multiple meanings involved.
+As Jesus tells his disciples that he is the way, multiple meanings are involved.

-First off, he addresses our very human instinct to know where we are going before we start a journey.
+First, he addresses our human instinct to know where we are going before we start a journey.
 The disciples wanted to know the next step, the next turn, the ultimate destination of where this journey in faith would lead them.
-When we have a long trip ahead of us, we want to turn on our GPS and get an idea of how long it will take and the roads we will travel on to get there.
+When we have a long trip ahead, we want to turn on our GPS and get an idea of how long it will take and the roads we will travel on to get there.
 We determine the best, fastest routes and then start our journey.
 Thomas was looking for the same kind of information.

 This leads to the second meaning.
 In John 10, Jesus compared himself to a good shepherd: